Analysis: Biden seeks 'reset' on pandemic and his presidency

 So the president spent the evening essentially asking for a fresh start, born of the most serious conflict with Russia in a generation, and another chance to explain his domestic agenda.

-“He’s got his back to the wall, and he’s put his party’s back against the wall,” said Whit Ayers, a veteran Republican pollster.
+“He’s got his back to the wall, and he’s put his party’s back against the wall,” said Whit Ayres, a veteran Republican pollster.

-EDITORS NOTE: Chris Megerian covers the White House for the Associated Press.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: EDITOR’S NOTE — Chris Megerian covers the White House for The Associated Press.
-This story has been changed to spell correctly the last name of Whit Ayres.